vendia/blog/posts/2022-01-27-scale-your-partner-ecosystem-with-vendia-share.md

 [Vendia Share](https://www.vendia.net/product) simplifies the process of sharing data in real-time between organizations in a controlled, secure, and ledgered manner.
 Traditionally, sharing data in this manner is tough.
 There are several challenges that come to mind.

-# Challenges
+## Challenges in multi-partner data sharing

 Maintaining a single source of truth between organizations can be difficult.
 Databases are a popular information store, but securely sharing data from them with other organizations involves a number of compliance, security, and networking considerations that often mean slow action.
 Some organizations choose to share critical data with partners via spreadsheets.
 Using this method presents its own set of challenges.
 It's not apparent which spreadsheet is the latest and most complete source of truth.

-Vendia Share helps you solve this problem by provisioning a node for each organization that you wish to share data with.
+[Vendia Share](https://www.vendia.net/product helps you solve this problem by provisioning a node for each organization that you wish to share data with.
 Each node provides a consistent view of the data that is shared with other parties, and each node has its own API endpoint dedicated to the organization that needs to securely access the data.

 Centralized approaches to data sharing often result in disjointed authentication (AuthN) and authorization (AuthZ).
 The central organization will likely have a preference for how partners will log in to access data.
 It will also likely have existing tooling and mechanisms in place to support users.
 However, partners in the data network may have different means of authenticating and managing users.
 Vendia Share is flexible enough to allow each participant in a Uni to configure their own authorization type.

 Onboarding new participants to a partner data network historically has been difficult.
 Often technical teams need to update topologies and networks for each new addition.
 The steps involved to bring in a new partner can take days if not months.
 Vendia Share reduces the time to minutes and does without the support of highly valuable engineers, as you will see in this post.

-# Getting Started with Partner Onboarding
+## Getting started with partner onboarding

-## Creating Vendia Share Accounts
+### Creating Vendia Share accounts

 Vendia customers share data using a Vendia Share Universal Application (or "Uni" for short).
 Each participant in a Uni has a dedicated node for reading and writing data.
 We will simulate two companies sharing data by using two Vendia Share accounts.
 If you are not familiar with how to create a Vendia Share account, please consult our [Getting Started](https://www.vendia.net/blog/getting-started-with-vendia-share#creating-an-account) documentation.
 We will refer to these accounts as **Account 1** and **Account 2**.
 You will create your Uni using **Account 1**. **Account 2** will be invited to join the Uni and create its own Vendia Share node.

 **NOTE:** The example in the blog will use two separate Vendia Share accounts associated with the same email account.
 I've used the [plus ("+") sign](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) to associate two Vendia Share users with the same email account.

-## Creating a Uni
+### Creating a Uni

 For the purposes of this walkthrough, we will use the [Product Catalog](https://www.vendia.net/docs/share/quickstart/simple-product-catalog) from our Quick Starts.
 Once you've created a Uni using **Account 1**, feel free to proceed with the remainder of the steps in this blog.

 **NOTE:** The commands below assume a Uni name of `test-uni-management`.
 Adjust commands below that use the Uni name to match the one you used.

-## Inviting Your Partner
+### Inviting your partner(s0

 Now that the Uni is up and running, you will invite **Account 2** to the Uni.
 You can do this either with the Vendia Share web app or the Share CLI.
 For the purpose of this blog, you'll use the CLI syntax.
 My **Account 1** e-mail address format is `brian+account1@vendia.net` and my **Account 2** e-mail address is `brian+account2@vendia.net`.